AscendingToApex/Data-Science-Projects/Data-Driven-Draw/README.md

 There's currently resources available for an annual fee in order to evaluate oppotunites for drawing specific tags, but the resources lack granularity and implementaion of data science methodologies for predictions and does not showcase usage of inference to prove point creep is occuring.

 ### Objective:
-1. Determine which Hunt Codes receives the highest number of applicants.
+1. Determine which Hunt Codes receive the highest number of applicants.
-2. Determine which Hunt Code receives the high number of tags allocated.
+2. Determine which Hunt Codes receive the highest number of tags allocated.
-3. Which Hunt Codes take the most preference points to draw.
+3. Determine Which Hunt Codes take the most preference points to draw.
 4. Explore the "Point Creep" phenominon, which occurs when the number of tags available doesn't meet the demand of applicants and each year the quantity of points it takes to draw the tag increases.
 5. Provide a tool for Colorado big game hunters to quickly visualize the probability of drawing a specific tag based on how many preference points that applicant has for the target species.

-### Project Plan

 ## Data Understanding
 * Determine the number of data sources